elixir-europe/biohackathon-projects-2022/32/README.md

 # Project 32: Training booster: developing FAIR training materials and Learning Paths

+## Master document

+Link to the live document which contains any information needed during the week of the BH2022 - [Master doc](https://docs.google.com/document/d/1Ct3mb8au_tQ0rhsc7fe06zJgfY904dmX/edit).

 ## Abstract

 This Training booster project has two components: 1) applying and assessing the ELIXIR-GOBLET lesson on how to develop FAIR training materials, and 2) implementing and evaluating a step-by-step protocol to create learning paths via a case study approach.
 The BH2022 participants will have the choice to hack on any of the two components or even both.